spaceharpoon/rock-paper-scissors/README.md

 # Rock Paper Scissors

-The ultimate game of rock paper scissors on farcaster frames.
+The ultimate game of rock paper scissors on farcaster frames

 ## Architecture